If you build it, they will come. But, apparently, they might not buy.

 Congratulations on improving the number of people who visit your sales pages.
 Now, let’s look at what you can change to get them to start buying more too.

-5 Important Tips to Boost Conversion:
+5 Important Tips to Increase Conversions:

 1. Design Offers That Match Your Audience